5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 It's not a bad idea to think of the two elements of the input vector as "blocks".
 Note that the first text spans over both blocks.

 By default the search engine operates in "Line" mode.
 That means that each block is processed independently by the engine.
-Therefore you cannot search for `\r` in line mode: the search engine will never see them.
+Therefore you cannot search for `\r` (carriage return) in line mode: the search engine will never see them.

 In mixed as well as document mode you _can_ search for `\r` because all blocks are passed at once.
 Naturally this also requires more memory than line mode.